pouchcontainer/blog/blog-en/Guide to PouchContainer.md

 #### 3.Create Virtual Machine of ubuntu linux
 * open Virtual Box and select **New**, input name, select Linux for type, Ubuntu(64-bit) for version.just like the picture.
 ![1.png](./img/1.png)
-* slect continue,select 1024M for memory size.
+* select continue,select 1024M for memory size.
 ![2.png](./img/2.png)
 * select continue,and select Use an existing virtual hard disk file, select the file ubuntuPouch.vdi.
 ![3.png](./img/3.png)